Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``-p, --profile "STRING"``
-       - The profile associated with the studio or command center you wish to edit.
+       - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
-       - The component-set container you wish to edit.
+       - The component-set container you want to edit.
      * - ``--name “STRING”``
        - The new name for the component-set container.
-This is used in the command center and studio.
+The name will appear in the command center and studio.
      * - ``-f, --format “{JSON VALUE}, {JSON VALUE}”``
        - Returns a table with the requested JSON values.
 For example: ``--format "{createdBy}, {id}"``
      * - ``--json``